Kanti Bhatt: Career

 Bhatt worked with the Bhavnagar municipality for some time.
 Following a bout of illness, he moved to naturopathy Ashram at Uruli Kanchan.
-He worked with his uncle's company (H.H.Bhatt Snd.
-Bhd.) in Penang, Malaya, for nine years when he travelled between India and Malaya by sea seven times.
+He worked with his uncle's company (H.H.Bhatt Sdn.
+Bhd.) in Penang, Malaysia, for nine years when he travelled between India and Malaysia by sea seven times.

 He first started out as a journalist in 1966 in Bombay.
 Bhatt then served as the subeditor of Vyapar in 1967.
 He later became a freelance journalist and wrote columns for several Gujarati publications including Chitralekha, Mumbai Samachar, Janshakti, Sandesh, Yuva Darshan, Jansatta.
 He worked in Kenya for some time in 1977.
 While working as an investigative journalist, he also wrote daily columns titled Aaspaas and Chetnani Kshane in Divya Bhaskar.
 Bhatt wrote short stories.
 According to an estimate reported in the Indian Express, Bhatt had written more than 45,000 articles.

 Bhatt together with his wife Sheela launched a Gujarati magazine called Abhiyan.